-1 Introduction 4
+Introduction 4

-2 Organisation Structure 4
+Organisation Structure 4

-3 Compliance 4
+Compliance 4

-4 In our Supply Chain 5
+In our Supply Chain 5

-5 Key Performance Indicators (KPIs) to Measure Effectiveness 5
+Key Performance Indicators (KPIs) to Measure Effectiveness 6

-6 Training and awareness 6
+Training and awareness 6

-7 Partnership Working 6
+Partnership Working 6

-8 Next Steps 6
+Next Steps 6

-9 Conclusion 6
+Conclusion 7

-1 Introduction
+Introduction

-- 1.1.
-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 (MSA) and constitutes our slavery and human trafficking statement for the financial year ending 31 March 2024.
-It outlines the measures we have taken to ensure compliance with the Act and what actions we plan to take to further expand on combatting modern slavery. - 1.2.
+- 1. At Lincolnshire Housing Partnership (LHP) we are committed to acting with integrity and transparency in all that we do.
+We take our responsibility to help prevent modern slavery and human trafficking seriously-both within our organisation and throughout our supply chains.
+As a trusted housing provider, we strive to ensure, as far as is reasonably practicable, that everyone connected to our services is treated fairly, with dignity and respect. - 2.
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 (MSA) and constitutes our slavery and human trafficking statement for the financial year ending 31 March 2025.
+It outlines the measures we have taken to ensure compliance with the Act and what actions we plan to take to further expand on combatting modern slavery. - 3.
 Modern slavery is a crime and a violation of human rights.
 It takes various forms, including slavery, servitude, compulsory labour, and human trafficking for exploitation and can have a significant adverse impact on individuals, families, and communities across the world.

-2 Organisation Structure
+Organisation Structure

-- 2.1 Lincolnshire Housing Partnership (LHP) is a 12,700-home landlord covering the whole of the historic east coast of Lincolnshire, LHP provide affordable rental and shared ownership homes as well as a range of services to help support people and communities. - 2.2 As a charitable community-based organisation, we channel profit back into services and projects that benefit our customers and local neighbourhoods.
-Our operating area covers 3 Lincolnshire local authority areas, we house 26,000 people in our 12,700 homes.
-Our annual turnover is £53 million.
+- 4. Lincolnshire Housing Partnership (LHP) is a 12,700-home landlord covering the whole of the historic east coast of Lincolnshire, LHP provide affordable rental and shared ownership homes as well as a range of services to help support people and communities. - 5.
+As a charitable community-based organisation, we channel profit back into services and projects that benefit our customers and local neighbourhoods.
+Our operating area covers 3 Lincolnshire local authority areas; we house 26,000 people in our 12,700 homes.
+Our annual turnover is £56 million.

-3 Compliance
+Compliance

-- 3.1 We are opposed to slavery and human trafficking.
-We will do what we can to combat such abuse in our business and in our supply chains. - 3.2 We have a meticulous recruitment and onboarding process which ensures all employees have the legal right to work in the UK.
-This work is completed to any employee's contract start date. - 3.3 We will act ethically and with the highest standards of integrity, quality, probity, openness, and accountability in all our business operations and relationships. - We continue to develop, implement, and enforce processes and controls that seek to ensure slavery and human trafficking is not taking place within our business nor in our supply chains, and have during the financial year undertaken a review of our suppliers who are subject to the Modern Slavery Requirements to ensure that where required they have published a Modern Slavery Statement. - 3.4 We will not knowingly deal with any business involved in slavery or human trafficking. - 3.5 We will only use reputable employment agencies and we will always verify the practices of any new agency before engaging with it. - 3.6 We collaborate and share knowledge with local stakeholders to inform, raise understanding. - 3.7 Employees are required to avoid any activity that might lead to, or suggest, a breach of this Policy.
-Employees will be encouraged to raise concerns about any issue or suspicion of modern slavery in any parts of our organisation or supply chains at the earliest possible stage utilising our whistle blowing policy.
+- 6. We are opposed to slavery and human trafficking.
+We will do what we can to combat such abuse in our business and in our supply chains. - 7.
+We have a meticulous recruitment and onboarding process which ensures all colleagues have the legal right to work in the UK.
+This work is completed prior to all colleagues' contract start date. - 8.
+We will act ethically and with the highest standards of integrity, quality, probity, openness, and accountability in all our business operations and relationships. - 9.
+We continue to develop, implement, and enforce processes and controls that seek to ensure slavery and human trafficking is not taking place within our business nor in our supply chains, and have during the financial year continue to review our suppliers who are subject to the Modern Slavery Requirements to ensure that where required they have published a Modern Slavery Statement. - 10.
+We will not knowingly deal with any business involved in slavery or human trafficking.

-3.8 Employees are also able to raise concerns through our robust approach to safeguarding.
+- 11. We will only use reputable employment agencies and we will always verify the practices of any new agency before engaging with it. - 12.
+We collaborate and share knowledge with local stakeholders to inform, raise understanding. - 13.
+Colleagues are required to avoid any activity that might lead to, or suggest, a breach of this Policy.
+Colleagues will be encouraged to raise concerns about any issue or suspicion of modern slavery in any parts of our organisation or supply chains at the earliest possible stage utilising our whistle blowing policy. - 14.
+Colleagues are also able to raise concerns through our robust approach to safeguarding.

-4 In our Supply Chain
+In our Supply Chain